 The Homeless Emergency Assistance and Rapid Transition to Housing Act of 2009 (HEARTH Act) amended the McKinney-Vento Homeless Assistance Act, including major revisions to what is now titled the Emergency Solutions Grant (ESG) program.
-The ESG program assists homeless households and households at risk of homelessness by providing the services necessary to help them quickly regain stable housing after experiencing a housing crisis and/or homelessness.
-ESG services are procured on an annual basis.
+The Emergency Solutions Grant is intended to assist homeless households and households at risk of homelessness by supporting the services necessary to help them quickly regain stable housing after experiencing a housing crisis and/or homelessness.
+ESG funding is allocated to DHCD on an annual basis.
 Therefore, the services provided may change each year.
 Currently, DHCD funds ESG services under the following components: Shelter Support; Rapid Re-housing; and Homelessness Prevention.

 ESG funding may be used to assist with the costs of creating and/or operating new or unfunded emergency shelter beds or rooms for homeless individuals or families in high need areas.
-Rehabilitation of shelter facilities to create new community beds is not allowable under ESG.
-However, one-time costs for painting, repairs, beds, etc. are.
-Additionally, all family shelter providers must be able to keep a family in need of emergency shelter intact, including 18 year old male family members.
+DHCD does not currently fund the cost of rehabilitation of shelter facilities.

 Who is eligible?